igorp/chess_neural_network/README.md

-# chess_neural_network
+# Neural network chess engine
-A chess engine written using a neural network
+A chess engine that's written using a neural network.